stlalpha/vision-2-bbs/README.md

 **[** FORUM **]** -> **[** LSD **]** -> **[** ViSiON **]**

-ViSiON was written by Crimsom Blade and The Elemental.
+ViSiON was written by Crimson Blade and The Elemental.

 ViSiON/2 appears to be loosely derived from the ViSiON code, and was written by Crimson Blade circa 1992-1993.